logo image

 Camping & Touring Parks in area

-Blairgowrie Golf Club is situated on the south side of the Town with two 18 hole courses and one 9 hole course.
+Blairgowrie Golf Club is on the south side of the Town with two 18 hole courses and one 9 hole course.

 If you are traveling up from the south, you will pass the Meikleour Beech Hedges, 530 metres long and 100ft high, 4 miles south of Blairgowrie.
 The hedge is trimmed every 10 years.
 If it has not been trimmed for a while, it may look like a row of trees.

 Wellmeadow Square with the War Memorial is in the town centre.
 There is a notice board here giving information on the main walk around the town.
-There are 5 walking routes in the area with the shortest around the town and riverside passing 3 castles, stone circle, old water mills, and Cargill's Leap.
+There are 5 walking routes in the area with the Shortest around the town and riverside passing 3 castles, stone circle, old water mills, and Cargill's Leap.
 Ardblair and Newton Castles are private but you can view then from the trail.
 Glasclune Castle is a ruin.
 Walks Map.

 Blairgowrie Bridge crosses the River Ericht.
 There are the remains of a number of Watermills along the riverside walk that were used in the Flax Industry for making Linen.
 This was the industry Blairgowrie grew around, along with growing fruit.

-The A93 Road north from Blairgowrie is fast becoming one of the most famous roads in Scotland for its views and with it being the highest main road in Scotland at 2,199ft.
 The road passes through the centre of the Glenshee Ski Centre with a Diner and a Chairlift that runs most of the year to the top of the 3,061ft / 933M Cairnwell mountain for great views.
 Just pay a small fee and you are on top of a mountain within 5 minutes.
 Operators stop and start the Chairlift for you.

 Blairgowrie History